hiper2d/awesome-blog/README.md

 - **Config Server**: A Spring Boot application which provides configs (yml files) to all other services.
 Should be run first.
 - **Service Discovery**: A Spring Boot application with embedded `Service Discovery Server` (Eureka server).
 Each other services except `Config Server` are registered in it and can access each other by names instead of host-port combination using `Api Gateway Router` service.
 Should be run second.
-- **Frontend**: Spring Boot application with Angular parts.
+- **Frontend**: A Spring Boot application with Angular parts.
 Contains embedded `Api Gateway Router` (Zuul), `Client Side Load Balancer` (Ribbon) and `Service Discovery Client` (Eureka client) which help to redirect requests to Api service instances registered in `Service Discovery Server`.
-- **Api**: Spring Boot application with backend information for the Frontend.
+- **API**: A Spring Boot application with backend information for the Frontend.
 Includes `Spring Security` parts to provide Json Web Tokens and validate them.

 ## How to run?